Installation

 Note

-PyHolos, extract the zipped SLC files soil_landscapes_of_canada_v3r2_geojson.zip
+PyHolos, extract the zipped SLC files soil_landscapes_of_canada_v3r2_geojson.zip and remove the zip file.

 The soil data files are only required when PyHolos is used to create input files for Holos CLI.